Septuagint Superiority

 Jeremiah 11:19 (New English Translation of the Septuagint)

 This prophecy in the Septuagint was recognized by Cyprian of Carthage (“To Quirinus: Testimonies Against the Jews 2.20”), Lactantius (“Divine Institutes 4.14”), and Rufinus of Aquileia (“Commentary on the Apostles’ Creed 22”).
-Even Jerome accepted the wood-and-bread portion (“Six Books on Jeremiah 2.110.2–4”) and included it in the Vulgate, which may suggest that its removal from the Masoretic Text was especially late.
+Even Jerome accepted the wood-and-bread portion (“Six Books on Jeremiah 2.110.2–4”) and included it in the Vulgate, which may suggest that its loss in the Masoretic Text was especially late.

 not according to the covenant that I made with their fathers in the day that I took them by the hand to lead them out of the land of Egypt,